 Happy New Neon

-We started 2018 with a brand new digital artwork by leading light artist Rupert Newman, with a supporting music composition by Sarah Warne.
-Designed for the iconic Martin Luther King Jr Building on the Royal Albert Dock Liverpool, the artwork was commissioned to kick-start #Liverpool2018, a year-long celebration of the city as a cultural capital.
+2018 started with a brand new digital artwork by leading light artist Rupert Newman, with a supporting music composition by Sarah Warne.
+Designed for the iconic Martin Luther King Jr Building located at the Royal Albert Dock Liverpool, the artwork was commissioned to kick-start #Liverpool2018, a year-long celebration of the city as a cultural capital.
 The bursting light and colour trailer became the teaser for the creative, ambitious and exciting 12 months across the Liverpool City Region.

 Rapid Response Unit was a unique cultural experiment designed to look at how we interpret, create and challenge the news.
-A bespoke newsroom was set up in St Johns Market where we worked with some of the biggest names in art and music to create brand new work which responded to the global news agenda which put artistic responses into the national news cycle.
-Through engaging local communities and working with the local culture sector, we developed an extraordinary range of new commissions working with a broad range of artists including Damon Albarn, Charli XCX, Lubaina Himid, Lily Cole, Jeremy Deller and Musa Okwonga who worked alongside local artists and organisations including LRLPO, WOW and Tate Liverpool.
+A bespoke newsroom was set up in St Johns Market, where some of the biggest names in art and music came together to create brand new work which responded to the global news agenda putting artistic responses into the national news cycle.
+Engaging with local communities and working with the local culture sector helped develop an extraordinary range of new commissions working with a broad range of artists including Damon Albarn, Charli XCX, Lubaina Himid, Lily Cole, Jeremy Deller and Musa Okwonga – who worked alongside local artists and organisations including LRLPO, WOW and Tate Liverpool.

-These commissions featured across the BBC, C4, ITV, The Guardian, New York Times, The Independent, Vice and Vogue amongst others and in many instances led to increased journalistic scrutiny such as The Guardian’s extensive research and reporting on inherent racial bias within the UK was a response to the work RRU commissioned through Lubaina Himid.
+These commissions featured across the BBC, C4, ITV, New York Times, The Independent, Vice and Vogue amongst others and in many instances led to increased journalistic scrutiny.
+The Guardian’s extensive research and reporting on inherent racial bias within the UK was a direct response to the work RRU commissioned through Lubaina Himid.
 The RRU ended the year with a major commission alongside BBC Radio with the works exhibited between February and April 2019.